jdsteinbach/jdsteinbach.github.io/_posts/2016-04-08-rwd-sass-media-queries.md

 excerpt: Organizing media queries with Sass to keep responsive Sass code clean and maintainable.
 ---

 This is the second post in series based on my recent RWD Summit talk “Keeping RWD Simple & Sassy.”
-It covers some useful techniques manage media queries with Sass to keep your responsive Sass code base clean and maintainable.
+It covers some useful techniques to manage media queries with Sass to keep your responsive Sass code base clean and maintainable.

 ## Media Query Variables